jakesmith4/git-commands/README.md

 ### Git Ignore

-> ADD PATHS HERE FOR GITHUB TO IGNORE AND NOT ADD TO STAGING AREA
+> ADD PATHS INTO A **.gitignore** FILE FOR GIT TO ALWAYS IGNORE THESE FILES OR DIRECTORYS, AND NEVER THEM ADD TO THE STAGING AREA

+### Create a Gitignore File

 ```bash
 touch .gitignore